Astrid-dG/Astrid_dG/index.md

 <img src="Projects/Streaming_ABtest/ABhrsWatched.png?raw=true"/>

-An analysis of AB tesitng data provided by a streaming company, I worked around the limitations in data and ensured the results were statistically significant.
+An analysis of AB testing data provided by a streaming company, I worked around the limitations in data and ensured the results were statistically significant.